euxoa/FinTemp/README.md

       > fixef(m3)["decade"]
         decade
       0.441727
-      > # ±0.06 but does not have autocorrelation of the residuals taken into account.
+      > # ±0.06 (sd) but does not have autocorrelation and station correlations taken into account.
       > ranef(m3)$month
                 decade
       Jan  0.139847286